 The Eighth Amendment dictates that, “Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishment inflicted.”
 The central question at issue in this case, though, was the definition of cruel and unusual punishment.
 As applied to a minor, does a sentence of life in prison with no chance of parole constitute cruel and unusual punishment?

 Agreeing that the sentence of life without parole for a juvenile defendant means a denial of hope, the Court held that the Eighth Amendment forbids the sentence of life without parole for a juvenile offender who did not commit homicide.
 The Court found a clear and categorical line necessary.
 Merely considering the offender’s age at the time of the crime provides inadequate protection for juveniles under the Eighth Amendment.

 However, the prohibition extends only to making the judgment at the outset that non-homicide juvenile offenders never will be fit to reenter society.
-Justice Kennedy, writing for the Court, cautioned that the states are not required to guarantee eventual freedom but only some meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation at some point.
-Some who commit truly horrifying crimes as juveniles may turn out to be irredeemable, and thus deserving of incarceration for the duration of their lives.
+Justice Kennedy, writing for the Court, cautioned that the states are need to provide opportunity incarcerated juvenile offenders the opportunity to prove themselves as redeemed, but does not need to provide them guaranteed freedom.

 The judgment was therefore reversed the judgment and Graham will have to be resentenced.
 What Graham means for other prisoners is uncertain.
 According to a recent study and the Court’s supplement to those findings, there are 129 juvenile non-homicide offenders serving life without parole sentences.
 Nothing in the Court’s ruling requires that these offenders be resentenced.